Dark Matter annihilation energy output and its effects on the high-z IGM: Conclusions

-About the detectability of the $21 cm$ $\Delta \delta T_{b}$ signal, defined as the absolute value of the difference of the differential brightness temperatures in 21cm with and without DM energy injection (see Section 6.5), we can conclude considering the results that we obtain that, according to the sensitivity limits mentioned by \cite{VFMR07}, and considering a maximal absorption fraction $f_{abs}=1$, a thermal relic WIMP with mass of $1TeV$ { is not likely to be detected from the global signal alone} (see Section 6.5).
-A lower mass WIMP may be detectable, although a mass on the order of $\sim 10 GeV$ or lower is not favoured by neither accelerator constraints (see Section 2.3), nor by { direct and} indirect detection searches (see Section 4.6).
+About the detectability of the $21 cm$ $\Delta \delta T_{b}$ signal, defined as the absolute value of the difference of the differential brightness temperatures in 21cm with and without DM energy injection (see Section 6.5), we can conclude considering the results that we obtain that, according to the sensitivity limits mentioned by \cite{VFMR07}, and considering a maximal absorption fraction $f_{abs}=1$, a thermal relic WIMP with mass of $1TeV$ is not likely to be detected from the global signal alone, { except perhaps at the $1-3mK$ level in the frequency range $30MHz < \nu < 35MHz$ corresponding to $40 < z < 46$} (see Section 6.5). { However, a $10GeV$} mass WIMP may be detectable { at the $1-3mK$ level in the frequency range $55MHz < \nu < 119MHz$ corresponding to $11 < z < 25$, and at the $1-10mK$ level in the frequency range $30MHz < \nu < 40MHz$ corresponding to $35 < z < 46$}, although { masses lower than $\sim 100 GeV$ are} not favoured by accelerator constraints { for the cases of KK particles and Neutralinos} (see Section 2.3).
 Comparing with the results obtained by \cite{CLS}, we notice that for their different SUSY neutralino models, the authors obtain $\Delta \delta T_{b}$ curves that cover a similar dynamic range than our curves.
-However, in the redshift range of $20<z<46$ that is interesting for detection, they tend to predict a stronger signal than our $1TeV$ and $10GeV$ WIMP { models, because their curves are centred around $z\sim 50-60$, whereas ours are centred around $z \sim 100$.
-This also applies to our} $f_{abs}=0.01$ case, to which we should compare their results to (because the authors already incorporate an explicit $f_{abs}$ treatment and they have values $f_{abs} \sim 0.01$ in that redshift range; see their figure 12 and figure 13). { Note that the authors} use a lower mass $50 GeV$ WIMP, but they obtain the energy and number of photons and electron-positron pairs that result from the cascades produced by the primary products of the annihilation and use these in order to compute $f_{abs}$.
+However, in the redshift range of { $11<z<46$} that is interesting for detection, they tend to predict a stronger signal than our $1TeV$ and $10GeV$ WIMP models, because their curves are centred around $z\sim 50-60$, whereas ours are centred around $z \sim 100$.
+This also applies to our $f_{abs}=0.01$ case, to which we should compare their results to (because the authors already incorporate an explicit $f_{abs}$ treatment and they have values $f_{abs} \sim 0.01$ in that redshift range; see their figure 12 and figure 13).
+Note that the authors use a lower mass $50GeV$ WIMP, but they obtain the energy and number of photons and electron-positron pairs that result from the cascades produced by the primary products of the annihilation and use these in order to compute $f_{abs}$.
 According to their results, all of their SUSY models would be in principle detectable, except for their model 4 (see their Table 1 for more details).